amaya91/Patient-Intake/README.md

 This is the completed project at the end of the Getting Started Unit Testing with JUnit5 course on Pluralsight.
+Project was created using SpringBoot and Maven for dependencies.

 # Getting Started Unit Testing With JUnit 5